 And not too deep

-The final stanza once more brings up an ending, perfectly timed, as the poem itself is coming to a close.
+The final stanza of ‘Fire and Sleet and Candlelight’ once more brings up an ending, perfectly timed, as the poem itself is coming to a close.
 The speaker’s final remarks to the listener as his/her life is coming to a close is to say how he or she never wavered.
-Never stepping off the path they chose for one moment, they were “Straight as an arrow.”
-In the same way this person has lived their whole life, so too do they pass on “to a sleep.”
+Never step off the path they chose for one moment, they were “Straight as an arrow.”
+In the same way, this person has lived their whole life, so too do they pass on “to a sleep.”

 The final lines reiterate what the reader has come to expect from these two characters, the speaker gently chides the listener saying their sleep, just like their life, is being done in moderation.
 It is not “too narrow” or “too deep.”